-Further research in vivo tested turmeric’s capacity to reduce beta-amyloid accumulation on the brains of mice.
-The study showed that curcumin effectively suppressed oxidative damage, reduced inflammation, and limited protein build up in the mice.
+Further research in vivo tested turmeric’s capacity to reduce beta-amyloid accumulation in the brains of mice.
+The study showed that curcumin effectively suppressed oxidative damage, reduced brain inflammation, and limited protein build-up in the mice.
 In this trial, turmeric was a more effective Abeta aggregation inhibitor than both naproxen and ibuprofen.
-(12)

 So far, we’ve established that the antioxidant activity and anti-inflammatory properties of turmeric can help in the treatment and prevention of Alzheimer’s disease.
 It appears that cholesterol may also have an impact on beta-amyloid deposition in the brains of AD patients.

-Is turmeric good for dementia and Alzheimer’s disease?
+Does turmeric help with Alzheimer’s disease?
 The answer appears to be, yes, and with minimal side effects.
-Keep in mind; curcumin is not a cure or a guaranteed preventive treatment for AD.
-However, there is a convincing amount of research to suggest that turmeric can help in the fight against Alzheimer’s with the proper dosage.
+Curcumin is not a cure or a guaranteed preventive treatment for AD.
+However, there is a convincing amount of research to suggest that curcumin can help in the fight against Alzheimer’s with the proper dosage.

 Curcumin has several different methods to assist the body in its battle against AD.
-Curcuminoids help beta-amyloid plaque clearance by enhancing antioxidant capacity, lowering cholesterol levels, and by reducing neuroinflammation.
-(15)
+Curcuminoids help beta-amyloid plaque clearance by enhancing antioxidant capacity, lowering cholesterol levels, and reducing neuroinflammation.

 If you or a loved one experiences early signs of dementia, consult with a doctor or medical professional to see if you can take turmeric for Alzheimer’s and dementia.